serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/Row-1/FindField.md

 | parameter | description |
 | --- | --- |
 | fieldName | Name of the field. |

+## Return Value

+The field with the specified name, or `null` if not found.

 ## See Also